Shengfeng Development (NASDAQ:SFWL) Shares Gap Down to $12.70

-Shengfeng Development Limited (NASDAQ:SFWL – Get Free Report)’s stock price gapped down prior to trading on Friday .
+Shengfeng Development Limited (NASDAQ:SFWL – Get Free Report)’s share price gapped down before the market opened on Friday .
 The stock had previously closed at $12.70, but opened at $12.05.
-Shengfeng Development shares last traded at $12.39, with a volume of 11,568 shares changing hands.
+Shengfeng Development shares last traded at $12.39, with a volume of 11,568 shares.

 A hedge fund recently bought a new stake in Shengfeng Development stock.
-Invesco Ltd. acquired a new position in shares of Shengfeng Development Limited (NASDAQ:SFWL – Free Report) in the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm acquired 38,068 shares of the company’s stock, valued at approximately $453,000.
-Invesco Ltd. owned about 0.09% of Shengfeng Development as of its most recent SEC filing.
-Hedge funds and other institutional investors own 0.07% of the company’s stock.
+Invesco Ltd. purchased a new position in Shengfeng Development Limited (NASDAQ:SFWL – Free Report) in the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor purchased 38,068 shares of the company’s stock, valued at approximately $453,000.
+Invesco Ltd. owned approximately 0.09% of Shengfeng Development at the end of the most recent reporting period.
+0.07% of the stock is owned by institutional investors.

 About Shengfeng Development